 - You have a room in a private residential or nursing home.

 How do I claim?

-- You will usually be helped to claim by a social worker or community nurse or by contacting the Pensions & Allowances helpline on 732506 to obtain the claim form.
+- You will normally be helped to make a claim for long-term care benefit by your social worker or community nurse.
+But if you need any help please contact the Pensions & Allowances helpline on 732506.

 How much will I get?

 - In most cases, long-term care benefit will be paid directly to the care home.
 You will also need to pay your co-payment and any additional fees charged by the care home to them directly.